Qovery/qovery-client-go/docs/ContainerRegistryResponseAllOf.md

 `func (o *ContainerRegistryResponseAllOf) HasUrl() bool`

 HasUrl returns a boolean if a field has been set.

+### GetBelongsToCluster

+`func (o *ContainerRegistryResponseAllOf) GetBelongsToCluster() bool`

+GetBelongsToCluster returns the BelongsToCluster field if non-nil, zero value otherwise.

+### GetBelongsToClusterOk

+`func (o *ContainerRegistryResponseAllOf) GetBelongsToClusterOk() (*bool, bool)`

+GetBelongsToClusterOk returns a tuple with the BelongsToCluster field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBelongsToCluster

+`func (o *ContainerRegistryResponseAllOf) SetBelongsToCluster(v bool)`

+SetBelongsToCluster sets BelongsToCluster field to given value.

+### HasBelongsToCluster

+`func (o *ContainerRegistryResponseAllOf) HasBelongsToCluster() bool`

+HasBelongsToCluster returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)